cnsuhao/div2/web/django/README.md

  * **cms-models** attempts at creating a cms with a form of version control via django models
  * **custom-template-tags** a few custom template tags to add more control flow to django templates (i.e. switch statements)
  * **sticky** a simple django app to easily add global sticky notes to a webpage so users can leave notes for themselves/others
  * **wiki** a wiki I whipped up as a tech demo for a client.
-It allowed custom personalized theming and sharing.
+It allowed custom themes to be uploaded and shared.